-This unit provides an introduction to maintenance organisation and strategies.
-Students will identify organisational needs of a maintenance unit and evaluate organisational structure.
-They will compare different maintenance organisation philosophies, strategies, and work processes and develop a rudimentary organisational structure for a maintenance unit meeting the regulatory requirements.
-Students will also research and evaluate changes in organisational philosophies driven by market trends and the industrial and regulatory environment including contracting strategies.
+This unit provides an introduction to asset management within an organisation.
+You will evaluate organisational structure that supports asset maintenance and management.
+You will compare different asset management principles and work processes to develop a rudimentary organisational structure that meets the regulatory requirements for asset maintenance and management.
+You will also research and evaluate changes in organisation’s asset management principles driven by market trends, the industry and regulatory environment including contracting strategies.

 |Student Contribution Band||SCA Band 2|

 Prerequisite: ENMM20023 Introduction to Asset and Maintenance Management

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).